louisleger/ada-final-project/README.md

 5. **Prediction of future movies success based on regression model** Ultimately, once star scores are assigned to all actors (and similarly directors afterwards), a predictive model will be built around it based on the number of appearances of actors as well as their gender, and the potential genres they appeared in.
 Such a tool would be extremely powerful as it would give production companies an initial prediction on what actors and directors to go for based on how much impact the model outputs.
-8. **Investigation of movies success dependence on directors and writers and comparison with actors**.
-    - Once the analysis is complete on actors, this can be done in a similar manner with directors, allowing for a more

 ## Proposed Timeline:

 Week 9: Submission of milestone 2, and finishing the preliminary analysis of the data along with tests of the methods mentioned above on a small sample from the databases.